 What is a PPP loan?
 What makes it different?
 Why should I be trying to take out yet another loan at a time like this?

-The PPP loan is a new program from the Small Business Administration.
+The PPP loan is a program from the Small Business Administration.
 I think it may be a disservice to call this program a loan.
-It’s more like a loan that converts to a grant, and it’s for small businesses — typically those with fewer than 500 employees — to help them maintain their employees and their payroll over this next period of 8 weeks, during what’s expected to be the most significant business disruption.
+It’s more like a loan that converts to a grant, and it’s for small businesses—typically those with fewer than 500 employees—to help them maintain their employees and their payroll over this next period of 8 weeks, during what’s expected to be the most significant business disruption.
 It’s unique in a few ways.

 First, it’s low interest, just 1 percent.

 Second, as the name implies, it’s intended to support payroll costs and/or business operating expenses, like rent.
-Qualified businesses can borrow up to $10 million at a 1% interest rate, calculated based on 2.5 times your average monthly payroll costs.
+Qualified businesses can borrow up to $10 million at a 1% interest rate, calculated based on 2.5 times your average monthly payroll costs (or 3.5 if your business is in the food services or accommodation industry, with a NAICS code starting with 72) .

 Who is eligible to apply for a PPP loan, especially if I don’t have employees other than myself?